-For those of you just joining me, I am a retired public school teacher.
-I had the privilege of teaching children for 37 years and I pray I touched their lives a fraction of how they touched mine and continue to touch mine today.
+My name is Connie, and I am a retired public school teacher.
+I had the privilege of working with children for 37 years and I pray I touched their lives a fraction of how they touched mine and continue to touch mine today.

 So for a year, I posted my daily journal as I read through the Chronological New International Version of the Bible.
 Every day I prayed that God would use the thoughts he prompted me to write to bring someone closer to him.
 It gained about 100 followers, and if you are one of them, thank you.
 I continue to pray for you.